Audiveris/audiveris/docs/_pages/main/sig.md

 A Relation instance formalizes a relationship between a source Inter instance and a (different) target Inter instance.

-There are 2 main kinds of relation:
+There are 3 kinds of relation:

 * A positive relation represents a **mutual support** between two Inter instances.
 ![](../assets/images/head_stem.png)
 Here is a typical example: a black head interpretation and a stem interpretation nearby with a